algobulls/pyalgotrading/docs/pyalgotrad/prerequisites.md

 # Prerequisites

 ---
-You will need the following to perform this tutorial:
+You will need the following to start with pyalgotrading

 1. ### **[AlgoBulls Account](https://www.algobulls.com/){target=_blank}**
     You will need this account to upload and test your strategies.
 You can create your account for FREE on [algobulls website](https://app.algobulls.com/user/register){target=_blank}, to access the features and developer key you need to follow the below steps.